senthadev/senthadev.github.com/_posts/2013-04-07-Finding-forgotten-documents-in-gmail.md

 title: Finding forgotten documents in gmail
 ---

-Our mail boxes are a filled with hidden gems.
+Our mail boxes are filled with hidden gems.
 It contains memories which are connected to certain messages.
 I started to notice the forgotten gems while I was searching for old mails.
-The path I travelled, the hurdles I jumped, my thoughts and my ideas its very interesting to go through these forgotten gems.
+The path I travelled, the hurdles I jumped, my thoughts and my ideas; its very interesting to go through these forgotten gems.
 I remembered an wise one said, "never forget the way you came".
 This is where I realized that my gmail had more than 10000 mails going back to start.
-Its all the way from time when gmail was introduced and I got an invite from my friend to join.
+Its all the way from time when gmail was introduced and I got an invite from a friend to join.

-lets say, I want to find all the images (jpg and png) I received, which are more than 1KB in size, before 2008.
+Lets say, I want to find all the images (jpg and png) I received, which are more than 1KB in size, before 2008.

 So I used the following search string to achieve it :